di-unipi-socc/kube-freshener/README.md

-# k8s Freshener
+# KubeFreshener
-This tool allows you to find and solve architectural smells inside a microservice environment driven by Kubernetes The main `cargo run analyze` allows you to execute the tool that will explore the manifests folder and it will return the analysis in terms of which are the smells found, how to solve them.
+This tool allows you to find and solve architectural smells inside a microservice environment driven by Kubernetes.
+The main `cargo run analyze` allows you to execute the tool that will explore the manifests folder and it will return the analysis in terms of which are the smells found, how to solve them.
-If `-s` option is defined, then k8s-freshener applies the required refactor.
+If `-s` option is defined, then `KubeFreshener` applies the required refactor.

 ![](https://github.com/di-unipi-socc/k8s-freshener/blob/main/imgs/screen.png)